Ida Kerkovius: Life

 Kerkovius was one of twelve children born to an upper-class Baltic German family.
 She was taught piano at an all-girls secondary school before attending a private institution in Riga.
-In Riga, she studied with Adolf Hölzel and grew to have an acute understanding of paint and colour.
+In Riga, she studied at a private schol of art.
+There she came in contact with a student of Adolf Hölzel and grew to have an acute understanding of paint and colour.
+So she applied at art school von Adolf Hölzel, the Dachauer Malschule, in the nearby village of Dachau.
+There she soon became his master student, who then trained new students in Hölzel's teachings - e.g. also Johannes Itten and Willi Baumeister.

-She became an assistant and theorist at the Königlich Württembergische Akademie der Bildenden Künste in Stuttgart (the Royal Academy of the Arts in the Kingdom of Württemberg) before losing her citizenship, and thus her place at the academy, during World War I. Kerkovius then taught foreign students in similar positions and registered at the Bauhaus, where she eventually joined the weaving workshop.
-Her income between the wars came primarily from the weaving workshop and through the secret sale of Kerkovius’s art by art dealer Bekker vom Rath.
+She became an assistant and theorist at the Königlich Württembergische Akademie der Bildenden Künste in Stuttgart (the Royal Academy of the Arts in the Kingdom of Württemberg) where she went together with Hölzel before losing her citizenship, and thus her place at the academy, during World War I. Kerkovius then taught foreign students in similar positions and registered at the Bauhaus between 1920 and 1923, where she eventually joined the weaving workshop.
+Her income between the wars came primarily from the weaving workshop and through the secret sale of Kerkovius’s art by art dealer Hanna Bekker vom Rath.
 Her studio in Stuttgart was bombed during World War II, destroying many of her existing paintings.